ChristopherLiew/Building-A-Generalisable-Red-Wine-Quality-Classifier/README.md

 ![RedWine Image](https://assets.bonappetit.com/photos/5c8940dc92041125f06c3b63/16:9/w_2560%2Cc_limit/Basically-Red-Wine-02.jpg)

 ## In the Pipeline
-1. NN Binary Classification
-2. Deploying our models on a SMOTE-ed *red wine quality* dataset
+1. Deploying our models on a SMOTE-ed *red wine quality* dataset

 ## Objective & Approach
 This project aims to identify, build and tune generalisable classification models to classify quality red wine samples based on their characteristics.
 In order to achieve this, we will use a combination of red wine domain knowledge, such as their chemical properties and taste profiles, and statistical learning techniques, namely classification algorithms (Linear, Non-Linear, Tree-Based Algorithms etc).